 - Need to stretch your legs...drop by the Kenly Area Parks and Recreation walking track and do some laps.

-- There's a Johnston County BBQ Trail, but if you are in Kenly, the place to stop for Q, is Stormin Norman's!!!
+- There's a Johnston County BBQ Trail, but if you are in Kenly, the place to stop for que, is Stormin Norman's!!!

 - For some farm fun for the whole family, Sonlight Farms is open in the fall with corn mazes, pumpkin picking, special events, games, slides, and more.

-- The Town of Micro might be the smallest town in JoCo, but two big reasons to venture over for a visit are: the NC Paper Company for bakers needing supplies; and get a delicious steak at Olde Town Steakhouse.
+- The Town of Micro might be the smallest town in JoCo, but two big reasons to venture over for a visit are: the NC Paper Company for bakers supplies; and to get a delicious steak at Olde Town Steakhouse.

 - Pine Level is home to the largest muscadine vineyard in the state of North Carolina, Hinnant's Winery.
 Bob Hinnant has been making award winning wines now for more than ten years!
 Not all Hinnant's wines are sweet -- they offer a norton red and a chardonnay too!